 The first factor is environmental, such as humidity.
-Hair fibers act like sponges and when exposed to moisture and swell.
+Hair fibers act like sponges and when exposed to moisture, they swell.
 This is why you may notice your hair is more frizzy in the summer or when you travel to a humid climate.

 The second factor is physical.
-The natural texture of you hair or the diameter of the hair fiber itself.
-As we learned previously, frizz is misaligned hair fibers and the thicker the hair fiber, the more difficult it is to reshape and realign.
+The natural texture of your hair or the diameter of the hair fiber itself.
+As we learned previously, frizz is misaligned hair fibers, and the thicker the hair fiber, the more difficult it is to reshape and realign.

 The third cause is related to how curly your hair is.
 The curlier the hair, the greater the challenge it is to align the hair fibers.

 The fourth is the condition of your hair.
 The amount of damage to the hair leads to frizz.
-For instance, split ends, cuticle loss and breakage gives hair that frizzy look because the hair fibers aren’t uniform or aligned.
+For instance, split ends, cuticle loss, and breakage give hair that frizzy look because the hair fibers aren’t uniform or aligned.

 1. Get regular trims